Aveglia/vAMPirus/docs/HelpDocumentation.md

         --asvc                          Decomposition of sequences based on the top "x" amount of sequence positions with the highest entropy values.
 So if asvc = 10 it will decompose based on positions with the top ten highest entropy values.

-    --amino_countphylo                  Decomposition of sequences based on specific positions in sequences -- either a single (asvC="1"; meaning decompose sequences based on position 1) or a comma seperated list of biologically meaningful positons (aminoC="35,122,21"; meaning decompose sequences based on positions 35, 122, 21).
+        --aminoC                        Decomposition of sequences based on specific positions in sequences -- either a single (asvC="1"; meaning decompose sequences based on position 1) or a comma seperated list of biologically meaningful positons (aminoC="35,122,21"; meaning decompose sequences based on positions 35, 122, 21).
 If value given for aminoC, it will overide aminoc.

         --aminoc                        Decomposition of sequences based on the top "x" amount of sequence positions with the highest entropy values.
 So if asvc = 10 it will decompose based on positions with the top ten highest entropy values.

 --Sequence alignment options - Using musclev5 you can decide if you would like to perform single replicate alignment or Ensemble alignment methods (read more here: https://drive5.com/muscle)--